nachummarkov17/Database-Mini-Project/README.md

 To run the provided queries, run the following command from the root:
 `psql -U postgres -d library_employees_db -f ".\sql files\queries.sql" *> Queries.log 2>&1`
 Feel free to comment out any number of queries to only run what you'd like.
+(Functions have been added in order to make the queries more efficient so they will need to be created, instructions below, before all the queries can be run)

 To run the provided parametrized queries, run the following command from the root:
 `psql -U postgres -d library_employees_db -f ".\sql files\params_queries.sql" *> ParamsQueries.log 2>&1`